Steinarth/syllabus-2017/Assignment/Day12/Assignment.md

 ### Playable game - client side test

+**Before you start** There have been minor changes since yesterday to the week3 code that you need to pull into your application [see commit history](https://github.com/hgop/week3/commits/master)

 TicCell implementation is incomplete along with the tests.
 Complete the implementation, fill out the incomplete test so that it tests the TicCell component.

 # State